GuignardLab/napari-sc3D-viewer/README.md

 from the correct folder or

     pip install 'napari-sc3D-viewer[pyvista]'
+or

+    conda install 'napari-sc3D-viewer[pyvista]'

 to install directly from pip or

     pip install 'napari-sc3D-viewer[pyvista] @ git+https://github.com/GuignardLab/napari-sc3D-viewer.git'

 to install the latest version

+Once installed, one can start `napari` from a terminal just by typing:

+    napari

+Then, one can follow the following steps to browse the dataset.

 ## Usage